 To unpair your Bluetooth devices, choose Apple menu > System Preferences, then click Bluetooth.
 Hover the pointer over the device that you want to unpair, then click the remove (x) button next to the device's name.
 When the dialog asks if you're sure, click Remove.

-Erase and reinstall macOS
+Erase your hard drive and reinstall macOS

 After macOS installation is complete, the Mac restarts to a Welcome screen and asks you to choose a country or region.
 If you want to leave the Mac in an out-of-box state, don't continue with the setup of your system.
 Instead, press Command-Q to shut down the Mac.
 When the new owner turns on the Mac, setup assistant will guide them through the setup process.